dbpedia/databus/devenv/README.md

 Each script contains a different configuration for a specific OIDC provider (Auth0 with Google Auth *or* DBpedia Login)

-The sample OIDC providers are a development setup and should never be used in productions.
+**PLEASE NOTE:** The sample OIDC providers are a development setup and should never be used in productions.
 Please use your own OIDC provider for authentication in production.